ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 In most Transparency Service implementations the append-only log only carries cryptographic metadata (eg a hash) rather than the complete Signed Statement and so does not raise immediate privacy concerns.
 By analyzing the relationship between data stored in the Transparency Service and data stored in Adjacent Services, it is possible to perform metadata analysis, which could reveal the order in which artifacts were built, signed and uploaded.

-For example, while offline Envelope validation of Signed Statements is private, a Transparency Service may monitor which of its Transparent Statements are being verified from lookups to ensure their freshness.

 # Security Considerations